dfyockey/RomanDigital/README.md

 > Q: "Why can't I change the font/text color/background color/widget corner curvature/etc?"
 >
 > A: Background _transparency_ can now be changed, with background fully white/black for 100% opacity in light/dark mode.
-As for other stylistic changes, I haven't gotten to them yet.
+As for other stylistic changes, I haven't gotten to them yet. (_Spoiler Alert!_  Variable app text color is planned for version 2.1.0.)

 > Q: "Why no seconds?"
 >